 Click here for more information on Ms. Eschman.

 Mr. Trenner is a 1999 graduate of the University of Denver College of Law, where he served on the Law Review.
 His law degree followed a bachelor’s degree in environmental engineering and a master’s degree in civil engineering.
 Since graduating from law school, Mr. Trenner has obtained an additional bachelor’s degree in electrical engineering.
 With his three engineering degrees and law degree, Mr. Trenner’s practice focuses on patent law.

 Mr. Trenner is certified through the University of New Hampshire Radiation Training Program, and was Senior In-House Patent Counsel for the National Renewable Energy Laboratory, where he worked with the U.S. Department of Energy in several respects.
-Mr. Trenner is licensed to practice law in Colorado, and is working with Lowe Yeager & Brown PLLC with a Tennessee license to practice law pending his admission.
+Mr. Trenner is licensed to practice law in Colorado and Tennessee.

 Stephen E. Yeager

 Mr. Yeager is a 1971 cum laude graduate of Indiana University School of Law in Indianapolis, Indiana.
 From 1971 to 1975, Mr. Yeager served as a Captain in the United States Army Judge Advocate General Corp where he prosecuted and defended accused military personnel.
 Following his discharge from the United States Army, Mr. Yeager joined the law firm of Stuart & Branigin, Lafayette, Indiana, where he served as a partner in the litigation division.
 Representative clients included Purdue University, the Norfolk & Southern Railroad, and various insurance carriers.